MatejBalantic/MBLocationManager/README.md

 * ``NSLocationWhenInUseUsageDescription``
 * ``NSLocationAlwaysUsageDescription``

 Make sure you enter this key in the right .plist file (common mistake is entering it into test-Info.plist).
-Also do not to add the actual message text as a value. **Failing to add the key(s) to plist file will prevent your app to ask for user permission and thus will render location updates useless.**
+Also do not forget to add the actual message text as a value. **Failing to add the key(s) and it's values to the plist file will prevent your app from asking for user permission and thus will render location updates useless.**

 #### 2. Start tracking location
 To start tracking location on the device, call ``startLocationUpdates:distanceFilter:accuracy`` from